George M. Leader

 George Michael Leader (January 17, 1918 – May 9, 2013) was an American politician.
 He served as the 36th governor of Pennsylvania from January 18, 1955, until January 20, 1959.
 He was a member of the Democratic Party, and a native of York County, Pennsylvania.
 He was the only person from that county ever to be elected governor of the state until the election of Tom Wolf in 2014.

 Early life

 George Leader was the third child of Guy and Beulah Leader.
 He grew up on their York County poultry farm, and was educated in a one-room schoolhouse.
-He later graduated from York High School, then attended Gettysburg College, in Gettysburg, Pennsylvania, before transferring to the University of Pennsylvania from which he received an undergraduate degree.
+He later graduated from York High School, then attended Gettysburg College, in Gettysburg, Pennsylvania, where he was a member of Tau Kappa Epsilon fraternity, before transferring to the University of Pennsylvania from which he received an undergraduate degree.
 He did graduate work at the University of Pennsylvania, with a focus on philosophy, politics, and economics.
 Leader received an MGA from the Fels Institute of Government at the University of Pennsylvania.
 In 1939, he married Mary Jane Strickler, and, during World War II, he served on an aircraft carrier in the Pacific Theater.